oasis-open/openc2-jadn-software/metaschema-jadn.md

 > * A metaschema module is a directed graph
 > * A metaschema module is a multigraph, since two nodes may be connected by multiple edges
 > * A meteschema module is a cyclic graph
+> * At least one root node must be defined
+> * Nodes involved in a cycle must allow for termination, e.g., with zero minimum cardinality

 * JADN definitions are nodes of the graph
 * There are only two edge types: contain (copy) and reference.